: Sabore's Well

 Timetable and budget?

-By PhotoPhilanthropy Posted on Fri 08 Feb 2013, about 11 years ago
+By PhotoPhilanthropy Posted on Fri 08 Feb 2013, almost 12 years ago

 The stated project duration of two weeks seems overly ambitious.
 Please provide a more detailed explanation of exactly what will be accomplished in this short time frame.